MicrosoftDocs/learn/learn-pr/azure/azure-sql-deploy-configure/includes/3-exercise-deploy-database.md

 1. Select **Review + create**.
 Here you can review your deployment selections and the Azure Marketplace terms.
 Review all the options here to ensure all of your selections match the exercise instructions and select **Create** to deploy the service.

 1. Soon after selecting Create, you will be redirected to a page that looks like the following where you can monitor the status of your deployment.
 You can also navigate to your resource group, and select **Deployments** to get to this same pane.
 This will give you the various deployments, their status, and more information.
-This deployment option and configuration typically takes less than five minutes to deploy.
+This deployment typically takes less than five minutes to deploy.

     :::image type="content" source="../media/3-deployment-underway-2.png" alt-text="Resources being deployed view":::